Last updated by Chris Bulbulian

 If you are selecting Ting's slower residential speed, the specifics of the router are less crucial as the majority of wireless routers can handle 5 Mbps speeds without issue -- and typically these routers are a fraction of the cost.

 - Your level of technical knowledge

 As we will not be able to troubleshoot issues if they relate to your own hardware, you may want to base your decision on your comfort level diagnosing and troubleshooting issues.
 If you do not feel comfortable modifying settings within the router's configuration menus, consider using our hardware so we can support it more capably.

 - The hardware warranty

 Most routers come with a manufacturer's 12 month warranty, and require you as the end-user to pay to ship the defective unit back if it needs servicing or replacement.
-Meanwhile, our router comes with an 18 month warranty if purchased or a permanent warranty for as long as you are renting it.
-If it needs replacement (rare), we can have a technician swing by and assist with this, including setting up the replacement router with your preferred wireless name and password.
+Meanwhile, our router comes with an 18 month warranty if purchased (or an ongoing warranty for as long as you are renting it) and if it needs replacement, we can have a technician swing by and assist with this, including setting up the new router with your preferred wireless name and password.

 - Is your router... actually a router?

 A typical router will have 5 Ethernet ports in the back.
 Four of them are side-by-side usually labeled LAN (to hook up local devices hard-wired, such as computers or printers) and one is separate or may be color-coded differently, usually labeled either Internet or WAN (meant to be connected to a modem, such as our ONT).
 If your router has the 4 LAN ports but the other connector is a small phone plug or coaxial cable, then this is not a traditional "router" but instead a Cable or DSL Gateway likely supplied by your previous internet service provider, and would not work correctly with Ting.

 If you look at the ports on the router, you should be able to determine this fairly easily: